 Diving into what browsers and devices your website is accessed from can help you concentrate your testing on the devices and browsers that your customers are actually using.
 Testing on every single device can be a challenge, given the fact Android alone has over 25,000 different device combinations across 10 operating systems… a number that continues to grow.
 Displaying a consistent experience across platforms and devices is integral to web and software development in today’s market.
-At CrossBrowserTesting we are obviously a little obsessed with what devices and screens our customers are using, so we use Google Analytics to measure this metric.
+At CrossBrowserTesting we are obviously a little obsessed with what devices and screens our customers are using (we have over 1500 different browsers), so we use Google Analytics to measure this metric.

 Mobile Device Usage in Google Analytics

 Google Analytics can be a quick and free way to measure screen resolutions, devices, and the browsers your site’s visitors are often using.
 To see what percentage of your users are on mobile devices open up the Audience tab, and select Mobile and Overview.

 On the overview page, you should see all your normal Google Analytics data segmented between Desktops, Mobile and Tablets.

 In this example, about 15 percent of our traffic is from a mobile device or tablet.
 The usage stats for this particular account moderately favor mobile devices, which is great.
 We can dive in deeper to each segment to see which devices we should be testing more frequently.
 Not only will we see the qualitative usage of each device, but we can also pinpoint certain devices that frequently present bugs in our application.

 Alright, almost 50% of our mobile users are coming via Apple Devices.
 Notice that when you select Devices from the Mobile drop down, Google Analytics groups mobile devices and tablets together in one aggregated group.
 In the default view for Mobile Devices, Mobile Device Info is selected.
 But you can select other primary dimensions to view different data, including Service Provider, Operating system, mobile brands, and even screen resolutions.